Multiscale Jump Testing and Estimation Under Complex Temporal Dynamics: Introduction

 \subsection{Computational efficiency}

 As increasingly longer time series are being collected, the issue of efficient computation becomes more and more important for jump detection.
 In our implementation of MJPD, three major efforts are made towards fast and accurate estimation of the jump points.
 The first effort is in fact the aforementioned derivation of the limiting distribution of $\sup_{t\in T_n^d}G(t, \underline {s}_n, \bar {s}_n)$ which enables one to obtain the critical values of MJPD almost instantly without resorting to computationally intensive resampling or simulation methods.
-For comparison purposes, in the simulation studies of Section \ref{Sec::Simu}, we perform another jump estimation method called SIM which estimates critical values of $\sup_{t\in T_n^d}G(t, \underline {s}_n, \bar {s}_n)$ via the multiplier bootstrap.
+For comparison purposes, in the simulation studies of Section \ref{Sec::Simu} and Section \ref{5000Sample-Result} of the online supplement, we perform another jump estimation method called SIM which estimates critical values of $\sup_{t\in T_n^d}G(t, \underline {s}_n, \bar {s}_n)$ via the multiplier bootstrap.
 For a time series of length 5000, it is reported that it takes approximately 28 minutes for SIM to finish calculating 5000 bootstrap replicates on a fast desktop computer equipped with intel i7-8700 CPU.
-Consequently bootstrap-based methods, at least in their ordinary forms, will take a long time to detect jumps in the Canadian wave heights series which consists of more than 63,000 data points.
+Consequently bootstrap-based methods, at least in their ordinary forms, will take a long time to detect jumps in time series data with large amount of observations.

 Our second effort is the use of the fast sum updating algorithm (\cite{seifert1994fast}, \cite{fan1994fast}, \cite{langrene2019fast}) to evaluate $\{H(\frac{i}{n},s)\}_{i=1}^n$ which reduces the computational cost of the latter quantity from $O(n^2s)$ to $O(n)$ for each scale $s$.
 Specifically, our implementation of the fast sum updating algorithm makes use of the piece-wise low-order-polynomial form of the optimal filter $W$ and calculates $H(\frac{i+1}{n},s)$ from $H(\frac{i}{n},s)$ with an $O(1)$ computational cost.
 Readers are referred to Section \ref{Compu-Issue} for the details.